*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The other feature that pleasantly surprises me is the quality of the graphics.
 This is a high-def screen.
 The graphics are crisp with bright colors and clear images.
 I love the Explore the World feature with locations all over the globe.
 These are filmed live so you see people and cars pass by as you ride.
 There are over 50 scenic routes filmed in different parts of the world and counting.

 Bowflex radio also has a good mix of music you can select prior to beginning your ride.
-There’s an option for 80’s, 90’s, country, classic rock, easy listening, etc.
+There’s an option for the ’80s, ’90s, country, classic rock, easy listening, etc.

 JRNY Programming Overview:

 The JRNY library is divided into the following categories:

 - Workouts you may have completed in the past but not favorited.

 - Workouts similar to one you just completed

 - Basic workouts for intervals, hills, sprints you may like

 - Graph-based programs that provide vocal cues while riding.